alstat/Bagyo.jl/docs/src/vis.md

 f4
 ```
 !!! info "Country Geodata Specification"
-    The specification of the geodata for the `PHL` above is also available for other countries available for plotting in Bagyo.jl
+    The specification of the geodata for the `PHL` above is also available for other countries available for plotting the Bagyo.jl

 ## Theming
-[Theming](https://makie.juliaplots.org/stable/documentation/theming/predefined_themes/) is done by using Makie.jl.
+[Theming](https://makie.juliaplots.org/stable/documentation/theming/predefined_themes/) is done using Makie.jl.
 You can also take inspiration from [Beautiful Makie](https://lazarusa.github.io/BeautifulMakie/).
 ```@example abc
 get(BestTrack, :ibtracs) # download the IBTrACS Best Track data = load(BestTrack, :ibtracs);